matomatical/memograph/README.md

   * Mathematics equations (in the terminal?!)
   * Support image-based flashcards.
 * Find a nice way to allow custom assessment (autocomplete?)
-* There is a noticable delay when printing using `prompt_toolkit`.
-Since my use case is very simple, it should be possible to replace with pure python using readline and ANSI codes.
-  * DONE Switch to standard readline for the input (forgo rprompt... for now!)
-  * DONE Switch to simpler, home-built formatted printing functionality
-  * Try to reimplement right-aligned printing using '\r' and terminal width
 * There is a noticable delay to import ebisu, which pulls numpy.
   Consider reimplementing in pure python if possible (also this will be fun!)